Tom Jolliffe with ten great cult 80s films you may have missed…

 To Live and Die in L.A

 William Petersen is no stranger to cult cinema.
 Manhunter began as something of an underground thriller.
 It got most of its attention in retrospect following the success of Silence of The Lambs, which sent some viewers back to see the first incarnation of Hannibal Lecter on screen.
-A year prior to the Michael Mann masterwork, Petersen starred in To Live and Die in LA, a film by acclaimed director William Friedkin.
+A year prior to the Michael Mann masterwork, Petersen starred in To Live and Die in LA, a film by the late William Friedkin.

 By this point in time, Friedkin was still dining out on his earlier hits, The Exorcist and The French Connection.
 A number of flops, including Sorcerer and Cruising, had damaged his reputation somewhat (in retrospect of course, a film like Sorcerer for example, has finally been appreciated as an exceptional cinematic work).
 This action heavy crime thriller, with (of all things) a Wang Chung score, has Friedkin exercising creative whimsy and stylistic unrestraint.
 Petersen is great as a cop on the edge, then there’s (drum roll) Willem Dafoe (welcome back to the list Willem) who is brilliant as the film’s psychotic villain.
 Great action, soundtrack and oozing 80’s stylistic flourish (and brilliantly awful hair/costumes), make this one un-missable.